US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 SCHZ is the US-listed ticker for Schwab Intermediate-Term U.S. Treasury ETF, issued by Schwab.
 Tracks the Bloomberg US Treasury 3-10 Year Index — intermediate-duration US Treasury debt.
 TER is 0.03% per year, with a trailing 12-month distribution yield of approximately 4.2%.
 Distributions are paid monthly.

-Where can I buy SCHZ from New Zealand?
+Where to buy SCHZ from New Zealand

-NZ tax
+NZ tax treatment

 How is SCHZ taxed for NZ investors?